becamorin20/Group-16/docs/final.md

 "Radial basis functions (RBFs) are the natural generalization of coarse coding to continuous-valued features.
 Rather than each feature being either 0 or 1, it can be anything in the interval [0,1], reflecting various _degrees_ to which the feature is present."

-Our features, $$(x,y)$$ Cartesian coordinates, are continuous, so it seems natural to represent them using these Gaussian RBFs.
+Our features, $$(x,y)-$$Cartesian coordinates, are continuous, so it seems natural to represent them using these Gaussian RBFs.
 At first, we were apprehensive because of the symmetricity of our BFs about its center.
 But we later realized this would be offset by the values of the other BFs $$-$$ that is, if 2 points were symmetric about a particular BF, that BF would return the same value for both, but all the other BFs would return different values (albeit small values) that would in theory help distinguish the 2 points.